altmattr/teaching/COMP3000 - Programming Languages/src/6_parser.md

     \item and a document explaining your language and parser.
     \end{itemize}

     The document is your chance to explain your decisions and implementation to your marker, writing a good one will help your marker give you grades for the other files as well.
-For example, you marker won't know how to compile your parser unless you tell them so you can't get parser marks unless you clearly describe that in your document.
+For example, your marker won't know how to compile your parser unless you tell them so you can't get parser marks unless you clearly describe that in your document.
 If your intention is not clear from the documents you submit, you won't be allocated grades, even for work that is ultimately correct.
 It is your responsibility to communicate clearly everything your marker needs in your submission.
-You marker will be one of the class teachers, so you can assume they are familiar with anything from class.
+Your marker will be one of the class teachers, so you can assume they are familiar with anything from class.

     \begin{note}
     There is ambiguity left in this description by design.
 You are aiming to make \emph{the best possible domain specific language for waterflows} but we clarify a great deal to support grading your work.
 Imagination is needed to complete this task and experimentation is strongly encouraged.